Veena-S/LearningPython/3_System Command Lines and Files.md

 It is also possible to completely suppress the pop-up console window that appears on on file clicking.
 Files whose names end in __.pyw__ extension will display only windows constructed by your script, not the default console window. __.pyw__ files are simply __.py__ files that have this special operational behavior on Windows.

+  #### Other Icon-click limitations:-
+  1. If the script generates an error, the error message text is written to the pop-up console window, which immediately disappears.
+Adding the input() call to the file will not help, because the script is likely to be aborted before it reaches this call.